Meet the mastermind inventing fast food’s craziest menu items (Cheetos mozzarella stick, anyone?)

 The consumer response is important, but the team puts a lot of weight on how employees at these restaurants react, too.
 “Are they willing to spend their own dollars on that item?
 Are they willing to pay for it, and how do they like the item?”

-If everything goes well in testing, another four to six months of marketing preparation goes into the national launch, while PepsiCo and the partner finalize the logistics of mass producing the item at scale.
+If everything goes well in testing, another four to six months of marketing preparation goes into the national launch, while PepsiCo and the partner finalize the logistics of mass-producing the item at scale.
 PepsiCo provides the key components, like the Cheetos sauce for KFC, but sometimes it does more.
 For Regal Cinemas, it provided the new machinery to prep and display Cheetos popcorn.
 Training and instructions are involved, too.
 Even though PespsiCo doesn’t break out the revenue from these partnerships, the business model is simple to understand: PepsiCo provides all this R&D and shares its trademarks in order to sell the dips, sauces, and chips to its partner restaurants.

-All-in-all, about a year of work goes into taking a menu item from concept to market, though that can be faster, or slower, depending on the validation the partner is after.
-But given the near ubiquity of PepsiCo products on menus across the U.S., and the insatiable appetite that food companies have for the next viral product to conquer social media, the trend of hyperbolic, cross-branded foods shows no signs of slowing down—and seems to only be limited by one’s imagination of where Doritos nacho cheese or Cheetos cheese flavoring could make its way next.
+All in all, about a year of work goes into taking a menu item from concept to market, though that can be faster, or slower, depending on the validation the partner is after.
+But given the near ubiquity of PepsiCo products on menus across the U.S., and the insatiable appetite that food companies have for the next viral product to conquer social media, the trend of hyperbolic, cross-branded foods shows no signs of slowing down—and seems only to be limited by one’s imagination of where Doritos nacho cheese or Cheetos cheese flavoring could make its way next.

 “Are you the strongest brand in cheese?”
 I muse aloud.